wolfgang5313/wolfgang5313.github.io/index.md

 On this website, you'll find posts covering topics that I'm engrossed in or passionate about.
 Most of these will pertain to the subjects of artifical intelligence, but there may be some other stuff.

-I have a download link for my resume, but if you're pressed for time, just take a look at my work experience, which I list below.
+I have a download link for my resumé, but if you're pressed for time, just take a look at my work experience, which I list below.
 Furthermore, if you'd like there's also an html version on the site, as well links to my profiles on sites like LinkedIn.

 [LinkedIn](https://www.linkedin.com/in/jonathan-l-9640b5126/)